The Monarch butterfly is in peril

 How Tropical milkweed can harm Monarchs

 Tropical milkweed (Asclepias curassavica) is native to Mexico and Central America.
-It is widely available at Florida’s mainstream nurseries and big-box stores because it is easy to grow.
-However, Tropical milkweed can potentially harm Monarchs.
+It is widely available at Florida’s mainstream nurseries and big box retail centers because it is easy to grow.
+However, the use of Tropical milkweed can harm Monarchs.

 Harm from Insecticides.
 Commercially grown Tropical milkweed plants are sometimes treated with systemic insecticides to keep pests off of them, giving them a better appearance at retail nurseries.
-However, the chemicals can harm Monarch caterpillars that feed on their leaves.
+These insecticides can be very toxic to Monarch caterpillars that feed on the leaves, increasing mortality rates.

 Harm from parasites.
-Tropical milkweed has been linked to the transmission of Ophryocystis elektroscirrha (OE), a protozoan parasite.
+Tropical milkweed has been linked to the higher transmission of Ophryocystis elektroscirrha (OE), a protozoan parasite.
 When OE spores infect milkweed leaves, they can be carried on the bodies of adult butterflies, spreading the infection.
-Microscopic spores on the bodies of infected caterpillars are spread to eggs, and infected larvae may not emerge from pupal stage or may emerge as very weak adults.
+Microscopic spores on are spread to eggs, and infected larvae may not emerge from pupal stage or may emerge as very weak adults.

-Although not documented scientifically, the higher concentration of cardenolides toxin in Tropical milkweed also may be detrimental to Monarch caterpillars.
+Although not documented scientifically, the higher concentration of cardenolides toxin in Tropical milkweed may adversely effect Monarchs.
+The plant has also escaped into natural areas, which may further disrupt migration paths.